Skyfall (song): Composition and lyrics

-"Skyfall" is an orchestral pop song with a duration of four minutes and 46 seconds.
+"Skyfall" is an orchestral pop and pop-soul song with a duration of four minutes and 46 seconds.
 Epworth stated that although "Skyfall" is an original composition, he and Adele had worked to capture "the James Bond feeling" of previous theme songs.
 The song intentionally references Monty Norman's "James Bond Theme" after the first chorus.
 Norman said that the song had his seal of approval and that including the leitmotif he wrote for the Bond character was "a pretty sensible thing to do, if you want to feel the 'James Bond quality' of the music".
 Epworth said that while "Skyfall" was his first experience writing film music, he had been involved with the production of James Bond music before: while Epworth was a tape operator at AIR Studios, he recorded some film soundtracks including David Arnold's Tomorrow Never Dies.

 Epworth stated that the producers' request was for "a dramatic ballad", so he and Adele tried to "do something that was simultaneously dark and final, like a funeral, and to try and turn it into something that was not final.
 A sense of death and rebirth".
 Epworth watched the first thirteen Bond films seeking the "musical code" of the songs, "whatever the modal structure or the chord that always seemed to unify those songs" and contributed to the mood and "that kind of '60s jazzy quality".
 Epworth identified as a uniting factor "a minor ninth as the harmonic code ... the Bond songs, they have that elaboration to it" and wrote what would become the instrumental part of "Skyfall".
 He described it as "a bit of a 'Eureka!' moment".

+The chordal structure of the chorus of "Skyfall" was originally composed by American artist Matthew Shelly, as part of a prog-rock composition entitled "Failing Grace", a track from the album Pain, released in 1991.
 "Skyfall" was composed in the key of C minor using common time at 75 beats per minute (Adagietto).
 Adele's vocal range spans over one octave, from the low note of G3 to the high note of C5, on the song.
 Heavily pregnant at the time of recording, Adele has commented that this was the reason for the song's low range, and has often struggled to perform the song live due to the lower register.
 The lyrics closely follow the plot of the film rather than focusing on romanticism.
 According to Epworth, the song is about "death and rebirth", saying "It's like, when the world ends and everything comes down around your ears, if you've got each other's back, you can conquer anything.
 From death to triumph, that was definitely something we set out to try and capture".
 The Daily Telegraph writer Neil McCormick described the lyrics as "slightly sinister" and containing references to a number of Bond tropes and motifs.